 Now, just because a ship is older doesn’t mean it is worn out.
 Cruise lines regularly update and refurbish ships.
 After all, with thousands of passengers coming and going, it doesn’t take long for wear and tear to show without constant upkeep and refurbishing.

 Even so, older, smaller ships — even if they are updated — may not have all the latest and greatest things that you might find on larger (and newer ships).
-For example, Carnival isn’t about to put a roller coaster on all its older ships, and there is only so much room for all the restaurants that now fill up the newer vessels.
+They may also show signs of age in décor or wear and tear around the ship that can detract from your experience.

 Larger Ships Can Be More Expensive